PatrickFis/Azure-Study-Notes/Azure Developer/Azure Developer Notes.md

 # Udemy Progress
 - Complete: Sections 1-11
 - Complete but maybe revisit: Section 6 (probably easier to look up Powershell, Azure CLI, and ARM on your own), Section 11 on Azure Front Door
-- Started: Section 12: On 316
+- Started: Section 12: On 334 (the rest of the course should really be done in one sitting as I don't want to leave around an API Management resource because of its hourly cost)
-- Note: Sakthi finished 305, mark everything after as not watched
+- Note: Sakthi finished 345, mark everything after as not watched